mpv-player/mpv/DOCS/man/input.rst

     sub-properties - they may change radically in the feature.

     ``option-info/<name>/name``
-        Returns the name of the option.
+        The name of the option.

     ``option-info/<name>/type``
-        Return the name of the option type, like ``String`` or ``Integer``.
+        The name of the option type, like ``String`` or ``Integer``.
 For many complex types, this isn't very accurate.

     ``option-info/<name>/set-from-commandline``
         Whether the option was set from the mpv command line.
 What this is set